 Because history coverage is selective rather than comprehensive, supplementing with a text for continuous, thorough coverage for older students makes sense.
 However, you should not require students to read an entire textbook and also complete all of the unit study activities.
 Use texts as a resource to fill the historical gaps or flesh out a topic.
 This is especially important for older students.

 Volume II, For God So Loved the World, is especially strong in geography, government, and cultural studies.
 It is arranged by Eastern Hemisphere geographical units: Mediterranean Region, Western Europe, Eastern Europe, African Safari, Southwest Asia, Central Asia, The Orient, and Oceania.
 It also covers wildlife, technology, weather, and other topics.
-Information on countries is up-to-date, more current than in most textbooks.

 Volume III, God Bless America, studies North America, Central America, South America, explorers, missionaries to the New World, early settlers, and the establishment of the United States of America.
 For science it covers anatomy, wildlife, geology and weather.
 Even more polished than Volume II, it offers quite a bit of background information and teacher helps to make it easier to prepare lessons.